Molecular dynamics: Applications in cementitious materials

 Molecular dynamics (MD) simulations have also been increasingly applied in cement and concrete research to investigate the nanoscale mechanical behavior and structural characteristics of hydration products.
-In particular, MD has been used to estimate the elastic properties of major clinker phases (C₃S, C₂S, C₃A, and C₄AF) and to evaluate the performance of different force fields in predicting their bulk, shear, and Young’s moduli.
+In particular, MD has been used to estimate the elastic properties of major clinker phases (C_{3}S, C_{2}S, C_{3}A, and C_{4}AF) and to evaluate the performance of different force fields in predicting their bulk, shear, and Young's moduli.

 Further studies have focused on calcium silicate hydrate (C–S–H) gel, which constitutes approximately 50–70% of hydrated cement paste.
-Using MD and Monte Carlo simulations, the influence of water content, Ca/Si ratio, and structural defects on the mechanical properties and stiffness of C–S–H have been explored in detail, revealing that increasing water content or Ca/Si ratio generally decreases the Young’s modulus of the gel.
+Using MD and Monte Carlo simulations, the influence of water content, Ca/Si ratio, and structural defects on the mechanical properties and stiffness of C–S–H have been explored in detail, revealing that increasing water content or Ca/Si ratio generally decreases the Young's modulus of the gel.

 Such nanoscale insights contribute to multiscale modeling frameworks that link atomic-scale properties of cement hydrates to the macroscopic performance of concrete, enabling the design of low-clinker, high-performance, and more sustainable cementitious materials.